awl4114awl/Employee-Time-Clock/README.md

 ### License

-This project is licensed under the ISC License - see the `LICENSE` file for details.
+This project is licensed under the MIT License - see the `LICENSE` file for details.

 ### Author